bonfire-networks/bonfire-nix/README.md

 ## Usage

-The `bonfire-guix` flake contains a NixOS module to deploy Bonfire.
+The `bonfire-nix` flake contains a NixOS module to deploy Bonfire.
 Assuming you have NixOS with flakes installed on a server, in case you don't you can setup one easily with [`nixos-anywhere`](https://github.com/nix-community/nixos-anywhere), the following steps will allow you to have a working Bonfire instance.

 ### 1. Add the `bonfire-nix` flake to your `flake.nix`